Find a DoctorPatient Portal

 Not sure what type of arch you have?
 Try the quick Wet Footprint Test below to find out.
 Once you know your arch shape, check out our guide to the best shoe types, injury-prevention tips, and podiatrist-recommended options.

-Identify Your Arch Type with the Wet Footprint Test
+How to Identify Your Arch Type with the Wet Footprint Test

 1. Fill a shallow pan with water.